Google continues to evolve the Google My Business suite of features, this time with an addition called Google Posts.

 You may be wondering why Google recommends so many characters when it doesn’t display them in the knowledge panel?

 Posts are not required to link to anything.
 That means posts exist as an entity on their own as part of the GMB suite.
 As such, they have their own unique link.

 When people click on a post (not the call to action button), a square popup box appears over the search results.
 If the text is long, the scroll bar appears on the right.

 You can add links in the body of the text, and they become clickable when displayed as a post.
 You have to use the URL, and the whole URL displays.
-So if you’re going to use campaign tagging, you might want to use a link shortener.
+If you’re going to use campaign tagging (and I recommend you do), you might want to use a link shortener.

 Add a Call-to-Action